Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Introduction

 The proposed metric tensor could in principle be used in conjunction with any Riemann manifold Monte Carlo method, e.g. Riemann manifold Hamiltonian Monte Carlo or Riemann manifold Langevin dynamics \citep{girolami_calderhead_11}.
 However, in this article, the illustrations are done based on a Riemann manifold variant of the numerical generalized randomized Hamiltonian Monte Carlo (NGRHMC) method of \citep{kleppe_CTHMC}.
 NGRHMC processes are continuous time piecewise deterministic processes \citep[see e.g. ][]{fearnhead2018} with Hamiltonian deterministic dynamics \citep{bou-rabee2017} which are implemented using adaptive numerical ordinary differential equations (ODEs) solvers.
 The usage of such ODE solvers introduces small biases, but at the same time avoids computationally intensive- and difficult to tune implicit symplectic integrators commonly used in Riemann manifold Hamiltonian Monte Carlo.
-The application of NGRHMC allows a clean comparison between samplers based on the proposed Riemann manifold Hamiltonian dynamics and conventional Euclidian metric Hamiltonian dynamics, as the same numerical ODE solver may be used in both cases.
+The application of NGRHMC allows a clean comparison between samplers based on the proposed Riemann manifold Hamiltonian dynamics and conventional Euclidean metric Hamiltonian dynamics, as the same numerical ODE solver may be used in both cases.

 Finally, the paper contains several numerical illustrations, which benchmarks the proposed methodology against relevant alternatives.
-It is demonstrated that the proposed methodology may lead to substantial speed-ups in sampling efficiency, in particular for challenging target distributions associated with large Bayesian hierarchical models.
+It is demonstrated that the proposed methodology may lead to substantial speed-ups in sampling efficiency (or expand the set of target distributions that may reliably sampled using HMC-like methods without introducing complicated rescaling methodology), in particular for challenging target distributions associated with large Bayesian hierarchical models.

 Below, Section \ref{sec:Background} provides background material and relation to literature, and Section \ref{sec:Log-density-gradient-covariance} introduces the LGC and discusses some of its properties.
 Section \ref{sec:Metric-tensors-based} derives a metric tensor based on LGC provides some illustrations of the properties of the metric tensor and discusses automatic implementation.
-Numerical examples and benchmarking are found in Sections \ref{sec:Examples},\ref{sec:A-Wishart-transition_SV}, and Section \ref{sec:Discussion} provides discussion.
+Numerical examples and benchmarking are found in Sections \ref{sec:Examples} and \ref{sec:A-Wishart-transition_SV}, and Section \ref{sec:Discussion} provides discussion.
 The article is accompanied by an online appendix which provides proofs and additional information in several regards.